dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_2_Grid-to-Obs.rst

-METplus Use Case: ASCII2NC with Python Embedding
+METplus Use Case: ASCII2NC with Python Embedding  ???
+Julie, should this be a header?
+I left it "as is".???
 ================================================